stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_wipe_sessions``

-:Description: Ceph will delete all client sessions on startup
+:Description: Stone will delete all client sessions on startup
               (for testing only).

 :Type:  Boolean